harabat/django-htmx/tutorial/docs/02_first_views_and_templates.md

 ```

 The server should still be running (otherwise restart it).
 Log in as the
-superuser you just created and create 3 articles.
+superuser you just created and create three articles in Django admin by
+doing the following:

+1.  make sure you're at the URL <http://127.0.0.1:8000/admin/>
+2.  click “:heavy-plus-sign: Add” in the `Articles` section
+3.  specify a title, a description, a body, and the author (you) for the
+    article
+4.  click “Save and add another”

 ## Home view